Acoustics: What is it?

 Click here and read more about how you should place your acoustic panels and how many you need.

-To sum up: Acoustics are not easy 😅 and if you have any questions regarding acoustics, acoustic panels or likewise please do not hesitate to contact us at hello@dampa.dk
+To sum up: Acoustics are not easy.
+If you have any questions regarding acoustics, acoustic panels or likewise please do not hesitate to contact us at hello@dampa.dk

 Do you have any questions?